 No required minimum distributions

-In a 401(k) and traditional IRA, you have to take a required minimum distribution from the fund once you hit a maximum age (typically 72 now).
+In a 401(k) and traditional IRA, you have to take a required minimum distribution from the fund once you hit a maximum age (typically 73 now, thanks to SECURE Act 2.0).
 Not so with a Roth IRA.
 By not having to withdraw funds, you can let that money continue growing.
 This benefit can help someone who has multiple sources of income in retirement and can put off tapping the Roth IRA.

 You can transfer the wealth tax-free

 Money in a Roth IRA can be turned over to heirs tax-free, as long as you owned it for more than five years.
 Keep in mind, however, that the heirs will have to abide by the restrictions on inherited IRAs, but may have some time to grow the money inside the IRA.

 Be careful setting up a backdoor Roth IRA

 You can get started with the backdoor conversion by contacting your bank or brokerage, but you want to be careful.
 If you don’t follow these rules closely, you could get hit with a major tax bill.